-Day 10: Drive to the airport for final departure.
+DAY 8: Drive to the airprot for final departure.

-Ghorepani trek could be done through alternate route based on Community Eco-lodge.
-Recently Annapurna community Eco-ldoge trek have been developed to avoid the crowded main trail and the road extension.
-The alternate route passes through pristine villages and nature with fewer tourist and great view of the Himalayas.
+Ghorepani trek could be done through alternate routes based on Community Eco-lodge.
+Recently Annapurna community Eco-lodge trek have been developed to avoid the crowded main trail and the road extension.
+The alternate route passes through pristine villages and nature with fewer tourists and great views of the Himalayas.
 The trail passes through Mohare hill (Mohare Danda) at 3,300 m offering the panoramic view of snow peaks of Dhaulagiri, Annapurna and Manaslu range.
 The community lodges and homestay have been established along the trail to facilitate trekkers.
 Homestay and community lodges are simple but meet the basic standards of hygiene and comfort as alpine lodges.
-Mohare danda trek route is more pristine route to Ghorepani Ghandruk villages and is the best example of community based sustainable tourism.
+Mohare danda trek route is a more pristine route to Ghorepani Ghandruk villages and is the best example of community based sustainable tourism.

 Day 01: Drive to Galeshower from Pokhara. ( 122 km ) and trek to Baskharka.
 3 hrs